nadiezhdamhb/Movies-ETL/README.md

 ### Process

-  1. Write an ETL Function to Read Three Data Files
-  2. Extract and Transform the Wikipedia Data
-  3. Extract and Transform the Kaggle Data
-  4. Create the Movie Database with two tables
+  Deliverable 1: Write an ETL Function to Read Three Data Files Deliverable 2: Extract and Transform the Wikipedia Data Deliverable 3: Extract and Transform the Kaggle Data Deliverable 4: Create the Movie Database with two tables

 ### Results
 Using Python, I cleaned, merged datasets, and exported two new tables into PostgresSQL.